A. The fall of Samaria.

 b.
 The king of Assyria took Samaria and carried Israel away to Assyria: When Samaria finally fell and the northern kingdom was conquered, the Assyrians implemented their policy towards conquered nations.
 They deported all but the very lowest classes back to the key cities of their empire, either to train and utilize the talented or to enslave the able.

 i.
 200 years and 19 kings after the time of Solomon (the last king over a united Israel), the northern kingdom of Israel fell.
-It was not because the God of Israel was unable to help them, but because they had so forsaken that God and ignored His guidance and correction that He finally stopped actively protecting them and let them rot and degrade according to their desire.
+It was not because the God of Israel was unable to help them, but because they had so forsaken God and ignored His guidance and correction that He finally stopped actively protecting them and let them rot and degrade according to their desire.

 ii.
 As they carried Israel away to Assyria, they followed their typical custom.
 When the Assyrians depopulated and exiled a conquered community, they led the captives away on journeys of hundreds of miles, with the captives naked and attached together with a system of strings and fishhooks pierced through their lower lip.
 God would make sure they were led in this humiliating manner through the broken walls of their conquered cities (Amos 4:2-3).

 iii.
 This shows another principle of God’s judgment: When it comes, it is often humiliating and degrading.